Belgian Shepherd Dog (Groenendael)

 Official measurements, coat, and temperament

-• General Appearance: A medium-sized, square-built dog with a noble, elegant carriage.
+- General Appearance: A medium-sized, square-proportioned dog with a proud carriage of the head.

-• Coat: Long, abundant, and straight, with a dense undercoat.
-The color must be solid black, though small white patches on the chest or toes are sometimes tolerated.
+- Coat: Long, abundant, and straight, with a dense undercoat.
+The color must be solid black, though small white patches on the chest or toes are sometimes tolerated under specific exhibition standards.

 Breed Trivia